Successfully engaging with youth: Gen Z doesn’t care about “how we’ve always done it”

 Continue Reading Little Things Matter: How Exercise Can Improve Your Community

-Goodwater, AL Welcomes ENI
+Goodwater Welcomes ENI

 Goodwater welcomed the Equitable Neighborhoods Initiative (ENI) on December 08, 2022.
 The community of 1,376 residents in Coosa County is one of fifteen across the state participating in ENI.
 The program will equip neighbors and community partners to address the pandemic-related issues of today while building capacity to deal with the health and quality of…

-Camp Hill, AL Welcomes ENI
+Camp Hill Welcomes ENI

 Camp Hill welcomed the Equitable Neighborhoods Initiative (ENI) on December 03, 2022.
 The community of 1,264 residents in Tallapoosa County is one of fifteen across the state participating in ENI.
 The program will equip neighbors and community partners to address the pandemic-related issues of today while building capacity to deal with the health and quality…